9527code/WayneShao.github.io/themes/hexo-theme-next/.github/CONTRIBUTING.md

 # <div align="center"><a title="Go to homepage" href="https://theme-next.org"><img align="center" width="56" height="56" src="https://raw.githubusercontent.com/theme-next/hexo-theme-next/master/source/images/logo.svg?sanitize=true"></a> e x T</div>

-First of all, thanks for taking the time to contribute and help make our project even better than it is today!
+First of all, thanks for taking your time to contribute and help make our project even better than it is today!
 The following is a set of guidelines for contributing to [Theme-Next](https://github.com/theme-next) and its libs submodules.
 These are mostly guidelines, not rules.
 Use your best judgment, and feel free to propose changes to this document in a pull request.

 ## Table Of Contents